gdsfactory/gdsfactory/README.md

 ### Update gdsfactory

-- You can `pip install gdsfactory --upgrade`
+You can `pip install gdsfactory --upgrade`
-- Developers can `git pull` the GitHub repository you downloaded and installed on your computer.

 Notice that some PDKs may only work for a specific version of gdsfactory, so make sure you install the correct gdsfactory version specified in the `pyproject.toml` file.
 This will automatically happen when you install gdsfactory as one of the PDK dependencies.
 For example `pip install gf180` will install the latest gdsfactory version that has been tested for the GlobalFoundries180 PDK.